 We aim to not only eradicate hunger, but to also improve nutritional intake to create healthier communities.
-Our training programmes and our farmer schools aim to enable farmers to become more productive food producers and reduce their post-harvest loss and waste.
-The school gardens firstly provide daily meals for the children but are also a vehicle for teaching them sustainable farming practice as they learn to grow their own produce.
-These food and nutrition initiatives all work towards increased household and community resilience to economic and environmental shocks such as severe droughts in Northern Uganda.
+Our training programmes and farmer schools aim to enable farmers to become more productive food producers and reduce their post-harvest loss and waste.
+The school “gardens” firstly provide daily meals for the children but are also a tool for teaching them sustainable farming practice as they learn to grow their own produce.
+These food and nutrition initiatives all work towards increased household and community resilience to economic and environmental shocks such as severe droughts in North Eastern Uganda.

 Did you know...

 - Only 1 in every 3 children in Uganda have food to eat during the school day

 - Nearly half of all Ugandans consume less calories than their minimum required intake per day